• Skip to primary navigation

 • And this is the close up of the other end of the template.
 Note that the extension here is not an exact rectangle and that the ends are narrower.

-• Place the template onto the reverse side of your decorative paper and trace the pattern onto it.
+• Place the template onto the reverse side of your decorative paper and trace the pattern onto it with a pencil.

 • Cut the pattern out following its outline and turn it over.
 This is how the cut out wrapper will look like.

-• Glue one side of the wrapper onto your cupcake casing.
+• Glue one side of the wrapper onto an empty cupcake liner.
 Start with the narrower end of the wrapper.
-I am using an empty cupcake casing here to give you a better view of how to wrap the casing.

 Wrapping a cupcake wrapper in black and white damask pattern around a cupcake casing.